 As their name implies, these events occur on the last Tuesday evening of every month and consist of members meeting for dinner at a different venue every month.
 This is a great event for trying out restaurants that might not be on your list of usual places to hang out for dinner.
 Typically people arrive at 6:30-ish for socializing with dinner at 7:00 and then spend a couple of hours enjoying a restaurant or cuisine that you may not have tried before.
 Click for this months location!
 No reservation required – just show up and join the gang!
 Friends, food and fun!

-These informal gatherings on the last Sunday of every month from 8:00 to 10:00 at Jessie’s Bake Shop in Carmel Mountain, for a “cars and coffee” style event, where Porsche owners hang out and discuss all things Porsche ….. and consume some of the finest pastries known to man!
+These informal gatherings on the last Sunday of every month from 8:00 to 10:00, for a “cars and coffee” style event, where Porsche owners hang out and discuss all things Porsche!
+The location varies, as we look to explore attractive venues around the city.

-For an article on a recent Cars and SDR at which Porsche’s new Electronic Vehicle, the Cayenne Turbo, was present click here
+For an article on a recent Cars and Conversation at which Porsche’s new Electronic Vehicle, the Cayenne Turbo, was present click here

 Meetings at local shops to teach members about the systems and components of their cars, including how to maintain and repair them, and to establish contacts with local businesses that provide parts and services for Porsches.
 These often include new model introductions or just special topics at local Porsche Dealerships.
 Venues may include paint and body detailing, maintenance, and repair shops.
 Check out the web-calendar to see what tech sessions are coming up soon or e-mail the SDR Tech Session chair at firstname.lastname@example.org